dorkamotorka/ebpf-labs/labs/beginner-course/ebpf-verifier-3bd2e199/index.md

 ---
 ::

 The code for this lab is located in the `ebpf-hello-world/lab4` directory.
-The program is intentionally broken—meaning the verifier will reject it.
+The program is intentionally broken—meaning the verifier will reject it if you try to run it.
 Your task in the upcoming steps is to understand why it fails and then work on fixing it.

 ## eBPF Verifier